 A complete account of the School in the Cloud experiments funded by my million dollar TED prize of 2013.
 Seven Schools in the Cloud and their stories of frustration, failure and immense success.
 This is the book where I articulated the future of learning as far as I could see.
 It is full of practical examples and experiences from all over the world - the story of a new world emerging.
 John Hattie wrote the Foreword for this book.

-This little eBook describes the events after the hole-in-the-wall experiments of 1999-2005.
+Originally published as a eBook on TED books, this book is now available in print as well as online.
+It describes the events after the hole-in-the-wall experiments of 1999-2005.
 In it you will find the discovery of Self Organized Learning Environments, SOLEs as they will be later called, in the schools of Gateshead, England.
 These were experiments from which the idea of learning as the emergence of spontaneous order in an educational self-organizing system were suggested.
 Nicholas Negroponte wrote the preface to this TED book.
+There was a great deal of interest in this little book during and after the pandemic of 2019.
+In this current edition, I have added a section on the massive changes the world has seen and how the methods described here can help with education in the emerging future.

 I wrote this book, or should I say assembled it, with some hesitation.
 It is a synopsis of a text book from 2300 years ago, written in Sanskrit by a man called Haritayan, obviously a teacher in some ancient university.
 The book is about the realization of the Self and I was impressed by its instructional design and clarity of thought.
 It was, to me, not a book about religion or theology, but about the psychophysics of consciousness.
 It describes a theory of reality based on non-dualism.
 I was moved by it and felt I owed it to the unknown Haritayan to bring it to a 21st century audience.
 I made a short synopsis of the book and added a part with the original Sanskrit text and an English translation by Ramanand Saraswathi.
 A reader may gain a lot from it.